Lord of the Rings Potatoes Three Ways: Boil ‘Em, Mash ‘Em, Stick ‘Em in a Stew

 BOIL’EM, MASH’EM, STICK’EM IN A STEW

-Scroll to see the cheat method to getting the perfect amount of soup for four potato soup shooters for my Shirecuterie board!
+For this recipe, we’re using mini roasting potatoes and technically making them two ways.
+Scroll to see the cheat method for getting the perfect amount of soup for four potato soup shooters on my Shirecuterie board!

 Here’s what you need for the perfect boiled potato skewer!